yeasy/docker-compose-files/hyperledger/README.md

 By default, the feature is disabled to use the shared Docker network.

-If you want to enable the feature, just uncommend the networks section at the bottom, and create the following two Docker networks.
+If you want to enable the feature, just uncommend the bottom networks section in the compose file and the `CORE_VM_DOCKER_HOSTCONFIG_NETWORKMODE` line in the `peer-[noops,pbft].yml` file.

+Then, create the following two Docker networks.

 ```sh
 $ docker network create fabric_noops